microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/outlookcategory.md

 |color|categoryColor|A pre-set color constant that characterizes a category, and that is mapped to one of 25 predefined colors.
 See the note below. |

 > **Note** The possible values for **color** are pre-set constants such as `None`, `preset0` and `preset1`.
 Each pre-set constant is further mapped to a color; the actual color is dependent on the Outlook client that the categories are being displayed in.
-The following table shows the colors mapped to each pre-set constant for Outlook (desktop client).
+The following table shows the **categoryColor** members mapped to each pre-set constant for Outlook (desktop client).

-### categoryColor values

 | Member   |Value    | Description
 |:---------|:--------|:-------------------